 Internet access, whether wired or Wi-Fi, is widely available throughout the University and colleges, including some outside areas like the University Parks.

 Each college and department chooses how to set up internet access in their own buildings, but the eduroam wireless service is the most widely available.
-Eduroam also has the advantage of providing internet access not only in Oxford but in academic institutions around the world – with the same username and password.
+Internet access provided by eduroam is not only available in Oxford, but in academic institutions around the world – with the same username and password.

 These are the steps for getting set up on eduroam: